pattrickx/cobblemon/valheim/README.md

 If you want to change the default configuration, you can do so by adding a set of optional environment variables to the docker compose

-NAME Is the name of the your server
+NAME Is the name of your server
   ```yaml
   environment:
     - NAME=Name